rust-lang-ru/book/rustbook-ru/nostarch/chapter20.md

 Static variables are similar to constants, which we discussed in “Constants” in
 Chapter 3.
 The names of static variables are in `SCREAMING_SNAKE_CASE` by convention.
-Static variables can only store references with the `'static` lifetime, which means the Rust compiler can figure out the lifetime and we aren’t required to annotate it explicitly.
+Static variables can only склад references with the `'static` lifetime, which means the Rust compiler can figure out the lifetime and we aren’t required to annotate it explicitly.
 Accessing an immutable static variable is safe.